-As the ultimate aim of a contractarian organization of society is in the as complete as possible specification of property rights and their allocation to individual agents by means of voluntary contracts, limitations of property rights, typically caused by the state play a central role for the nonachievement of the maximal level of satisfaction in an (exchange) society.
-Therefore they are labeled as attenuation of property rights, and they appear in two elementary forms, namely first that certain property rights are not defined or at least that they are not protected by law, and second in the more frequent and important form that the bearer of a right is restricted in exercising certain parts, for instance by limitations of the right of succession, of purchase and of use, or by restrictions concerning the processing of goods, for instance by regulations for the construction or the leasing of buildings.
+certain parts, for instance by limitations of the right of sucession, of purchase and of use, or by restrictions concerning the processing of goods, for instance by regulations for the construction or the leasing of buildings.
 This leads to an important consequence: Assets which are physically identical (in the generalized sense mentioned above) are not only specified in quantity, space and time, but also with respect to the underlying legal structure.
-In this view, restrictions of property rights bear the necessary consequence that the economic value of an asset is reduced: A car in a country with speed limit is ceteris paribus less worth than in another country without this regulation.
+In this view, restrictions of property rights bear the necessary consequence that the economic value of an asset is reduced: A car in a country with a speed limit is ceteris paribus worth less than in another country without this regulation.